MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

     - When a delegate is removed, the same audience is notified via email.

-5. If the delegate will create posts, stories, or announcements on the leader’s [Storyline](/Viva/engage/eac-storyline), **enable the Storyline toggle**.
+5. If the delegate will create posts, stories, or announcements on the leader’s [storyline](/Viva/engage/eac-storyline), **enable the storyline toggle**.

 Learn more about [Delegate Managers in Microsoft Viva Engage](https://support.microsoft.com/office/enable-someone-to-post-to-yammer-on-your-behalf-60f879cd-43dd-44fe-bffb-1084d4f85285).